Vendor’s Role in Vendor Management

 - Can’t produce ourselves – We are all interconnected, and organizations even more so.
 Sooner or later, you will need something that you can’t produce yourself.
 We all do, and vendors can meet those needs for us.

-Looking Through The Vendors Lense
+Looking Through The Vendor’s Lense for Vendor Management

 The beginning, middle, and end of vendor management look much different for the vendor as it does the private or public sectors.
 In the beginning when the sectors are scouting for their best choices, the vendor markets to make their presence known.
 Depending on the type of vendor, their marketing strategies will differ as well.
 There are five types of marketing strategies, often referred to as the five P’s: